You are using an outdated browser. Please upgrade your browser to improve your experience.

-The Graduate Certificate in Language Education is designed for individuals seeking advanced professional preparation to increase knowledge and skills in working with language learners in the P-6 setting.
+The Graduate Certificate in Language and Literacy Education is designed for individuals seeking advanced professional preparation to increase knowledge and skills in addressing the literacy and academic learning needs of elementary and secondary English learners and Alaska Native students through culturally sustaining practice, grounded in multicultural epistemologies.
 Those who teach languages in public or private settings, both in the United States and abroad, may enhance their knowledge and practice by completing this standards-based program.

-English as a Second Language (ESL) and Culturally Sustaining Pedagogy Concentration
+English as a Second Language (ESL) and Literacy Concentration

-The ESL concentration is for candidates who are seeking one of the following:
+The ESL and Literacy concentration is for candidates who are seeking one of the following: